Banner California

 For Owners of Commercial and Multi-Unit Residential Buildings in California

 Assembly Bill (AB) 802 is California's energy benchmarking program.
-AB 802 requires owners of commercial and multi-family buildings over 50,000 square feet to submit an annual energy benchmark report which is due on June 1st.
+It requires owners of commercial buildings (no residential units) and multi-family buildings (with 17+ residential units) over 50,000 square feet to submit an annual energy benchmark report, which is due on June 1st.

 Exceptions include: